moonline/UW.Olivos-Roche/Paper.rst

           :width: 0.75cm
           :target: RI2019_
    * - * Local streets allow safe cycling
+       * Bicycle racks at shops
-       * Bicycle rack on the train
+       * Bicycle racks on the train
      - * Dangerous speed humps
        * Cycling on collectors and in the night is dangerous
-       * At-grade sewer canals
+       * At-grade sewer
-       * No bicycle lanes/paths or parkings
+       * No bicycle lanes/paths or parking spaces
        * No monitored bicycle stations

 The bicycle infrastructure in Olivos, Roche does clearly not satisfy the cyclists needs.
 The only existing bicycle infrastructure are the bicycle racks on the train.